KIRO-FM

 KIRO-FM (97.3 MHz) is a commercial radio station licensed to Tacoma, Washington, and serving the Seattle-Tacoma radio market.
 It airs a news/talk radio format and is owned by Salt Lake City–based Bonneville International, a broadcasting company owned by the Church of Jesus Christ of Latter-day Saints.
 The studios and offices are located on Eastlake Avenue East in Seattle's Eastlake district.

 KIRO-FM starts weekdays with Seattle's Morning News, hosted by Charlie Harger and Manda Factor.
 The rest of the weekday schedule is made up of local talk hosts.
-At night, nationally syndicated shows are heard, Prime Time with John Dickerson, CBS Eye on the World with John Batchelor, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
+At night, nationally syndicated shows are heard: Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
 Weekends feature shows on money, health, food, travel, home repair and veterans, some of which are paid brokered programming.
-Nights and weekends, an update from CBS News Radio begins most hours.
+Nights and weekends, an update from ABC News Radio] begins most hours.

 KIRO-FM's transmitter is on Tiger Mountain in Issaquah.
 Its effective radiated power (ERP) is 55,000 watts.
 KIRO-FM broadcasts in the HD (digital) radio format.
 The HD-2 digital subchannel simulcasts co-owned KIRO (710 AM)'s sports radio format.
 The HD-3 signal airs KTTH (770 AM)'s conservative talk format.